Zach Anner

 Zach Anner (born November 17, 1984) is an American comedian, actor, and writer with cerebral palsy who gained worldwide attention with the submission of a video to Oprah Winfrey's "Search for the Next TV Star" competition.
 He won his own TV show on OWN through Oprah's Your OWN Show: Oprah's Search for the Next TV Star.
 His wheelchair travel show, Rollin' With Zach, premiered December 12, 2011.
-Zach recently wrote for and guest-starred on the ABC-TV sitcom Speechless, which is centered on a teenager with cerebral palsy.
+He wrote for and guest-starred on the 2016–2019 ABC-TV sitcom Speechless, which is centered on a teenager with cerebral palsy.